bonevbs/bonevbs.github.io/_pages/about.md

   - /about.html
 ---

-This is Boris Bonev's home on the web.
-This site is currently under construction.
+Hi, this is my home on the web.
+It is currently under construction.
 More will follow.

-In the meantime check out some of my tsunami simulations.
-For more info, check out the publications page.
+In the meantime, you can check out some of my tsunami simulations.
+For more info, go to the publications page.

 [![Watch the video](https://bonevbs.github.io/files/amr_showcase_prev.png)](https://bonevbs.github.io/files/amr_showcase.mp4)
 [![Watch the video](https://bonevbs.github.io/files/tohoku_prev.png)](https://bonevbs.github.io/files/tohoku.mp4)